siriknikita/openforge/backend/README.md

 # Clerk Authentication (optional but recommended)
 CLERK_SECRET_KEY=sk_test_xxxxxxxxxxxxxxxxxxxxx

-# GitHub API (optional but recommended for higher rate limits)
+# GitHub API (optional but recommended for repository creation)
+# Used as fallback when Clerk OAuth token lacks 'repo' scope
+# Required scopes: 'repo' (Full control of private repositories)
 # GITHUB_TOKEN=ghp_xxxxxxxxxxxxxxxxxxxxx
 ```

 See `env.example` for a complete template.

+**Important**: For repository creation functionality, you need either:
+- A Clerk OAuth token with `repo` scope, OR
+- A GitHub Personal Access Token with `repo` scope configured as `GITHUB_TOKEN`

+See [GITHUB_TOKEN_SETUP.md](../GITHUB_TOKEN_SETUP.md) for detailed setup instructions.

 ### Running the Development Server